Uvira Territory: Post-Congo Wars

 Between 5–13 April 2003, ANC and RDF forces launched heavy assaults on Mudundu 40 headquarters in Mushinga, targeting the villages of Mwegerera, Lukumbo, Karhundu, and Izirangabo within the Burhale groupement.
 The attacks resulted in the deaths of several civilians, the rape of at least 27 women, and the disappearance of six people.
-The forces systematically looted the villages before their departure, and numerous civilians and soldiers were buried in mass graves in Izirangabo, Butunza, and Kibirira near Walungu.
-In retaliation for the alleged support of Mudundu 40 by the local population, ANC forces deliberately destroyed educational institutions and healthcare facilities in the southern sector of Walungu.
+The forces systematically looted the villages before their departure, and numerous civilians and soldiers were buried in mass graves in Izirangabo, Butunza, and Kibirira near Walungu Territory.
+In retaliation for the alleged support of Mudundu 40 by the local population, ANC forces deliberately destroyed educational institutions and healthcare facilities in the southern sector of Walungu Territory.
 However, despite the formal end of the conflict, the region continued to face significant challenges in achieving lasting peace and stability.
 Violent unrest surged in August 2009 across the middle and high plateaus.
 The assaults, attributed to FDLR, increasingly focused on attacking civilians and troops from the Armed Forces of the Democratic Republic of the Congo (FARDC).
 Over five ambushes were reported, including a deadly attack on 3 August in which one civilian was killed and a soldier wounded, with assailants looting passengers' belongings before being forced to retreat by FARDC soldiers who returned fire.
 Additional incidents involved ambushes on Operation Kimya II convoys near Bwegera and the death of an FARDC officer in Mulenge.
 In response, Operation Kimya II deployed additional FARDC forces to secure affected areas and protect military personnel and civilians, as FDLR fighters and their families were reported regrouping in Igangu and Bibangwa/Kashengo within Kigoma groupement.
 In the same month, concern grew in the highlands of Bijombo and Kigoma groupements as civil society leaders reported an increase in collaboration between the FDLR and the Banyamulenge-led FRF, led by "Generals" Venant Bisogo and Michel Makanika Rukunda.
 FDLR fighters and their families, who had reportedly fled FARDC operations, had taken refuge in FRF-controlled areas, where they allegedly lived together, spoke cordially, and potentially engaged in joint patrols.
 The Kitoga market fell under their shared control, generating tax revenue, but rising insecurity forced residents to avoid it.
 Major Sylvain Ekenge of Operation Kimya II confirmed the FARDC viewed the two groups as a single enemy force to be countered through unified military action.
 In April 2010, clashes with Mai-Mai in Bijojo in Kigoma groupement and Mwenga Territory left two civilians dead.
 One Mai-Mai fighter was killed, and two others were injured.